KimSunWook/KimSunWook.github.io/README.md

 ### Documentation

-Before using the Bracia theme, please read the attached documentation.
+Before using the Sunwook Kim theme, please read the attached documentation.

 * * *